hr21don/Google-Keep-Clone/README.md

 ## FinalText Branch

-Vist the FinalTest Branch, to view the final version of the Keeper App.
+Vist the FinalTest Branch, to view the part 3 Complete version of the Keeper App.